 United Arab Emirates: All citizens, returning residents, transit passengers and tourists traveling to the UAE must have a negative COVID-19 PCR test result taken a maximum of 96 hours before departure.
 Check specifics with your airline.
 Foreign visitors to Dubai must have a negative COVID-19 PCR test certificate and international health insurance.
 Passengers (including transit) must complete this health declaration form, and a quarantine undertaking form if your final destination is Dubai.
 Arrivals may be subject to quarantine or self isolation for 14 days on arrival.

 If you are a World Nomads policyholder, read the latest insurance advice about cut off dates.

-If you have traveled to a country where coronavirus (COVID-19) is present, or suspect you have been in contact with someone who is infected with coronavirus and are experiencing the following symptoms: feeling tired, having difficulty breathing, have a high temperature, cough and/or sore throat, isolate yourself as much as possible and call your doctor to rule out the possibility of coronavirus.
+If you have traveled to a country where COVID-19 is present, or suspect you have been in contact with someone who is infected and are experiencing the following symptoms: feeling tired, having difficulty breathing, have a high temperature, cough and/or sore throat, isolate yourself as much as possible and call your doctor to rule out the possibility of coronavirus.

 On Wednesday 11 March, 2020, the World Health Organization (WHO) declared that COVID-19 can be characterized as a pandemic.

 Speaking at the COVID-19 media briefing, the WHO Director-General said: "Pandemic is not a word to use lightly or carelessly.
 It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.